realmagicgreen/magicgreen-jekyll/_posts/2018-05-16-consumers-want-sustainability.md

 ## Buy socially responsible brands

 The propensity to buy socially responsible brands is strongest in Asia-Pacific (64%), Latin America (63%) and Middle East/Africa (63%).
-The numbers for North America and Europe are 42 and 40%, respectively."
+The numbers for North America and Europe are 42 and 40%, respectively.

 Here is some data from the study: